Diego Carrillo de Mendoza, 1st Marquess of Gelves

 Don Diego Carrillo de Mendoza y Pimentel, 1st Marquess of Gélves (Diego Pimentel y Toledo, primer marqués de Gélves y conde consorte de Priego, capitán-general de la caballería de Milán, Asistente de Sevilla, caballero de Santiago y comendador de Villanueva de la Fuente) (unknown year, Aragon – 1631) was a Spanish cavalry general, viceroy of Aragon, and viceroy of New Spain.
 He held the latter position from September 21, 1621 to January 15, 1624 or November 1, 1624.

-Early career
+Early life

 Carrillo de Mendoza was born in Valladolid.
-He joined the army at an early age, where he was distinguished by his energy, valor and intelligence.
-He rose to the rank of cavalry general, and was made lord of the bedchamber for the king.
-He served as viceroy of Aragon before being sent to the Americas.
+He joined the army at an early age, where he distinguished himself.
+He commanded the Spanish cavalry in the invasion of Portugal in 1580, and served in Milan and Sicily.
+He spent three years in a Dutch prison.

+He was governor of Seville; Captain General of the Andalusian coast and of Milan; and Viceroy, Governor, and Captain General of Aragon.

 Viceroy of New Spain

 Arriving in New Spain in 1621, he found the administration in a bad state and immediately took steps to improve the moral standards of the functionaries.
 He organized detachments of armed highway patrolmen and assigned them to the principal highways to combat an epidemic of robbery.
 He authorized the immediate hanging of robbers caught in the act.

 He bought grain and distributed it to the poor of the capital and its environs to combat the continuing drought and famine.
 He opposed the monopoly of the grain merchants, formed to drive up prices.
 This made him enemies.
 Also in his first year, he founded a chair of surgery at the University.
 This chair was first occupied by the Mexican-born doctor Cristóbal Hidalgo y Bandabal (d.
 1660).

 On March 7, 1623, the viceroy ordered work on the drainage system of the Valley of Mexico to cease, because he considered it costly and unlikely to be effective.
 He also ordered the destruction of the dike that diverted the Río Cuautitlán from entering the lakes around Mexico City.
 However, the next rainy season led again to large floods, many lost lives and much damage.
 This caused a considerable loss of the viceroy's prestige.